-The onset of wide-spread volcanism in Utah occurred during the Early Oligocene.
-This volcanism produced deposits, such as the volcaniclastic Goldens Ranch Formation, which occurs throughout approximately one-third of the area of the Skinner Peaks quadrangle.
-In the western half of the quadrangle, the formation can be traced southward from the Chicken Creek Reservoir through the South Hills and into the outcrops that flank the eastern side of the Sevier Bridge Reservoir.
+The onset of wide-spread volcanism in Utah occurred during the volcanic (reference)

+Farly Oligocene: This volcanism produced deposits, such as the volcaniclastic Goldens Ranch Formation, which occurs throughout approximately one-third of the area of the Skinner Peaks quadrangle.

+In the western half of the quadrangle, the formation can be traced southward from the Chicken Creek Reservoir through the South Hills and the hills on both the western and eastern side, of June Valley.

+Reservoir.
 In the eastern half of the quadrangle, it occurs south of Chriss Canyon, and forms a "moat" that surrounds Skinner Peaks.

 Potassium-argon dates ranging from 38.5-29.9 m.y (Evernden and James, 1964; Witkind and Marvin, 1989) were obtained from samples collected from various units within the Chicken Creek Tuff Member.
 These dates confirm the Oligocene age of the formation.

-scene
+An the Skinner Peaks quadrangle, the Goldens Ranch Formation is within the quadrangle.

+separated into five distinct, mappable units.
+(Units I-V, this study).

+In according order they are labeled Units.
+1-5.

-In the Skinner Peaks quadrangle, the Goldens Ranch Formation is herein A separated into five distinct, mappable units (Units I-V), this study).
-Units I through IV correspond to the Chicken Creek Tuff Member of Meibos (1983), and unit V is the Hall Canyon Conglomerate or its equivalent.
+Units I through IX correspond to the Chicken Creek Tuff Member of Member?

+Meibos' (1983), and unit X is the Hall Canyon Conglomerate or its of (reference)

+equivalent.

+needed?

+Unit I is an epiclastic conglomeratic sandstone (figure 3)

+ext.
+4:fmg thickness

-Unit I: Unit I is an epiclastic conglomeratic sandstone (figure 3).
-The thickness of this unit is variable, ranging from 100 to approximately 500 feet thick.
-The contact between it and the underlying Eocene Green River Formation is gradational wherever it is exposed, as in the NE 1/4 of section 27, T. 16 S., R. 1 W.
+The thickness of this unit is variable, ranging from 100 to

+approximately 500 feet thick.
+The contact between it and the

+underlying Eocene Green River Formation is gradational wherever it is evidence for for ?

 Unit I forms slopes, ledges, and cliffs, and is either blue, gray or green in color.
-It contains a variety of sedimentary structures, including laminae, trough and tabular cross-bedding, channels, pebble/cobble lenses, scour-and-fill structures, and normally and reversely graded beds.
+It contains a variety of sedimentary structures, including laminae trough and tabular cross-bedding, channels, pebble/cobble lenses, scour-and-fill structures, and normally and reversely graded beds.